dcsync/pycobalt/README.md

     engine.loop()

+This also allows you to use Python's argparse with aliases.
+For more information about using argparse see the [helpers](#helpers) section.

 If an unhandled exception occurs in your alias callback PyCobalt will catch it and print the exception information to the beacon console.
 For example, while I was writing the previous example I typed `engine.blog2()` instead of